 The era creates certainty and alignment between our priorities and resource allocation decisions through an Era Budget and Era Allocation:

-If the Era Budget proposal is passed, this will make funds available to contributors through our Contribution Mechanisms:
+The Era Budget makes funds available to contributors through our Contribution Mechanisms:

 - IDEAS (Community Suggestions)

 - Bounties (Supporting Keystone projects, protocol development or other key tasks)